Mellin-type Functional Integrals with Applications to Quantum Field Theory and Number Theory: Introduction

-Rigorous functional integration had its beginnings in the study of stochastic processes --- particularly the Wiener process --- and was therefore deeply rooted in probability theory.
-Later, functional integrals in the form of Feynman path integrals were found to be useful in quantum theory and partial differential equations, and so they have been extensively developed and utilized in the mathematical physics literature.
+Functional integration had its beginnings in the study of stochastic processes --- particularly the Wiener process --- and was therefore deeply rooted in probability theory \cite{DY/YU}--\cite{FRI1}.
+Later on, mathematically non-rigorous functional integrals in the form of Feynman integrals \cite{FE/HI} were introduced and found to be useful tools in quantum theory and partial differential equations.
+They have been extensively developed and utilized in the mathematical physics literature, which is by now quite mature. \cite{GROS}--\cite{AL}

-One consequence of this heritage is that functional integration methods in mathematical physics borrow heavily from probability constructs and are mostly confined to transformations or expansions/perturbations of quadratic-type functional integrals.
+One consequence of this heritage is that functional integration methods in mathematical physics borrow heavily from probability constructs and are mostly confined to transformations or expansions/perturbations around quadratic-type functional integrals.
 These archetypical functional integrals are distinguished by the fact that the characteristic function of a Gaussian probability distribution is again a Gaussian, and the probability analogy is used to carry this notion over to the context of quantum physics.
-This allows functional integrals to be interpreted as functional Fourier transforms between dual Banach spaces.
+This allows functional integrals to be interpreted as a functional Fourier transform between dual Banach spaces, and this forms the basis of the vast majority of applications in physics.

-But the probability analogy can be both inspirational and restrictive.
+But, while the probability analogy can be inspirational and fruitful, it can also be restrictive.
 On one hand, probability theory is a useful complement to intuition, and it is easy to imagine that functional integrals based on probability distributions other than Gaussian would be useful in mathematical physics.
-On the other hand, expressing probability distributions through their characteristic functions can lead to an emphasis on Fourier transform as a guiding principle, and this encourages expansions around Gaussian backgrounds.
+On the other hand, expressing probability distributions through their characteristic functions can lead to an emphasis on Fourier transform (which expresses Pontryagin duality between locally compact abelian topological groups) as a guiding principle, and this encourages customary expansions around Gaussian backgrounds in the restricted setting of \emph{abelian} topological groups.

-Keeping with the probability analogy, make the simple observation that a probability distribution can also be characterized by its cumulative distribution function.
-In the functional context, this observation leads to a notion of functional integral that goes beyond the the Fourier transform in the sense that it does not depend on a duality structure between Banach spaces.
-Instead, the idea is to view a functional integral as a \emph{family} of bona fide integrals based on locally compact topological groups and their associated Haar measures.

-This view of functional integrals is presented and developed in \cite{LA1} where, in particular, Fourier duality is employed to characterize not only Gaussian functional integrals but also symplectic functional integrals.
-But as we have stressed, Fourier transform --- as useful as it is --- is not the only game in town.
-It is not hard to see that the functional analog of the Mellin transform might be a useful tool.